King Menes “Narmer”

 “King Menes” is the founder of the first dynasty in Egyptian history and the final king of the predynastic period (6000-3150 BCE).
 As shown on the renowned Narmer Palette, he was able to unite both upper and lower Egypt around 3150 B.C.
 His name means “The One Who Survives,” and he ruled for 62 years.
 To solidify his rule, he married Princess Neithhotep of Naqada.
 Many people think he inherited the kingship from Horus, the deity of triumph and protection.

-Egypt under King Menes’ reign
+Egypt under The reign of King Menes

-“King Menes” hailed Upper Egypt’s triumph over Lower Egypt with his renowned Narmer Palette, which was unearthed from Hyracnopolice El Kom El Ahmar approximately 22 kilometers east of Cairo.
-This palette was transported from the Egyptian Museum in Cairo to the Grand Egyptian Museum, so begin your journey to Egypt by visiting the museum and viewing the palette.
+King Menes hailed Upper Egypt’s triumph over Lower Egypt with his renowned Narmer Palette.
+We unearthed it from Hierakonpolis (El Kom El Ahmar), approximately 22 kilometers east of Cairo.
+The palette was moved from the Egyptian Museum in Cairo to the Grand Egyptian Museum.
+You can begin your journey to Egypt by visiting the Grand Egyptian Museum to see the palette.

-What depictions Are in King Narmer’s Palette?
+Depictions Are in King Narmer’s Palette

 Symbolism and Representation: